-Nation- Could hire Patient, but Could de- Moderately External Access gov- State external desired in- velop tools risk averse and Inter- ernment in- resources for high-payoff attack formation may be needed quickly if payoff is high and may be able to oper- ate outside of U.S. net Could be organiza- tional visitor formation or corporate pro- prietary infor- mation
+Nation- State Could hire external resources for high-payoff Patient, but desired in- formation may be Could de- velop tools if payoff is high Moderately risk averse and may be able to oper- External and Inter- net Access gov- ernment in- formation or corporate pro- attack needed quickly ate outside of U.S. Could be organiza- tional visitor prietary infor- mation

 - Step 3: Compromisable Capability Definition - Intrusion Scenario Selection: Intrusion Usage Scenarios (IUS) - IUSI (Data Integrity and Spoofing Attack): An intruder swaps the patient identification of two validated treatment plans. - Sentinel performs validation of treatment plans before entering them into the database.
 In this scenario, an intruder accesses the database server to corrupt treatment plans without using the Sentinel client, but rather by spoofing a legitimate client. - IUS2 (Data Integrity and Insider Attack): An insider uses other legitimate database clients to modify or view treatment plans controlled by Sentinel. - The database security assumes that clients have exclusive write access to specific database tables.
-While the IUSI scenario attempts to access the database directly, this scenario examines inappropriate access through other database clients.
+While the IUST scenario attempts to access the database directly, this scenario examines inappropriate access through other database clients.